-Q = flow rate
+- Q =flow rate

-C = discharge coefficient
+- C = discharge coefficient

-A = orifice area
+- A = orifice area

-g = acceleration of gravity
+- g = acceleration of gravity

-h = head difference across the orifice
+- h = head difference across the orifice

-The area of an orifice's opening can be controlled dynamically through user-defined control rules.
+The area of an orifice's opening can be controlled dynamically through userdefined control rules.
 This feature can be used to model rule-based controlled gate openings and closings.
-See the section titled Control Rules on page 442 for more information.